thoughtbot/dns/book/chapters/record_types/a.md

 * **Record Type**: `A`
 * **IP Address**: `93.184.216.34`

 The `@` symbol means **apex domain**, also called the bare, top, root, or naked domain.
-It's a fancy way to refer the domain with anything in front of it.
+It's a fancy way to refer to the domain without anything in front of it.
 I.e `donkeyrentals.com` as opposed to `www.donkeyrentals.com`.
 Sometimes, you specify the apex domain by putting simply nothing for the hostname but I'll be using `@` throughout the book.

 Once that's set up, we can check our work by using `dig`: